anoma/nspec/docs/architecture-2/ordering/consensus/hpaxos-eff.md

+!!! todo

-*TODO* Describe the extended state and auxiliary functions
+    Describe the extended state and auxiliary functions

 ```ocaml
 let x = 1 in x